lxRbckl/Project-Skotak/README.md

 ## `Project Skotak`
-> A task manager with the purpose of updating a website portfolio.
+> A task manager with the purpose of autonomously updating a website portfolio.

 ### `Installation`
 ```